7bridges-eu/carter/README.md

 ```

 `consumer-key` and `consumer-secret` are the Consumer Key and Consumer Secret
-you will find in “Keys and Access Tokens” in your Twitter application
+you will find in “Keys and Access Tokens” of your Twitter application
 management.

 Then run: